SanderMertens/flecs/docs/Manual.md

 #### SHARED
 The `SHARED` modifier only matches shared components.
 A shared component is a component that the entity inherits from a base entity, through an `INSTANCEOF` relationship (see the examples in `OWNED`).

-When a query or system matches with a `SHARED` component, the `ecs_column` function does not provide an array.
+When a query or system matches with a `SHARED` component, the `ecs_term` function does not provide an array.
 Instead it provides a pointer to the shared component which is shared with the entities in the table being iterated over:

 ```c
 // Request Position, Velocity where Velocity must be shared